kpertc/Documents/Dev/JS/node.js.md

 ```

 - dependencies : Packages required by your application in production.
-- devDependencies: Packages that are only needed for local development and testing.
+- devDependencies: Packages that are only needed for local development and testing. (tools to assist dev)
 <br>

 ##### NVM Node Version Manager